 This module purposely does not allow any login at all (not even from me, if I needed access I would hook up a monitor and keyboard).
 As I was not looking to allow login attempts to go further than checking the credentials, I only implemented the ‘ pam_sm_authenticate’ method for the Pam module.
 The source code can be found on Github.

 Props go to an article entitled “Writing a Linux PAM module” from the Fedetask Useless Blog.
 I found this article as well as the other associated articles very useful in understanding how PAM worked.

 After configuring my SSH server to use the newly created pam module I found a problem.
 Some requests were storing empty credentials or worse populated with “Incorrect” (or a substring matching the length of the password).
 This, of course, was a show stopper.

-Upon investigation, I found that the source code for OpenSSH contained a function called ‘fake_password’.
+Upon investigation, I found that the source code for OpenSSH contained a function called ‘fake_password’ in auth-pam.c.
 This was responsible for helping guard against timing attacks and obfuscated the password.
 To resolve my issue I had to remove this code, compile my own version and install on the Raspberry Pi (source code).

 Lastly, I wished to store the login credentials offsite.
 This was in case something happened to the Pi that made it impossible for me to retrieve the date.
 Therefore I created a python script to upload the requests to an AWS API endpoint.
 This was as a backup plan.